-Environmental protest shuts down busy downtown Seattle streets
+14 arrested as environmental protest shut down busy downtown Seattle streets

-SEATTLE — A group of environmental activists put up four large teepees on a busy downtown Seattle street to protest tar sands projects and oil pipelines.
+SEATTLE -- A group of environmental activists on Monday put up four large teepees on a busy downtown Seattle street to protest tar sands projects and oil pipelines.

 Activists sat on wooden perches at the top of the teepees Monday as police moved into the area and told them to disperse.

-Other activists occupied the lobby of the Russell Investments Center to protest the company’s tar sands investments.
+Other activists occupied the lobby of the Russell Investments Center to protest the tar sands investments of J.P Morgan Chase, which has an office in the building.
 Some lined the streets chanting and singing.

+The Seattle Times reports police moved into the area and arrested 14 people after issuing a "dispersal order."

-Protesters opposed to JPMorgan Chase’s financial support of a tar sands oil extraction project and pipeline.
+Protesters were opposed to JPMorgan Chase's financial support of a tar sands oil extraction project and pipeline.

-The protesters are calling on Chase to quit financing the Canadian tar sands production and Trans-Mountain pipeline.
+The protesters called on Chase to quit financing the Canadian tar sands production and Trans-Mountain pipeline.

 According to the protesters, the bank's financial support violates indigenous rights and increases carbon emissions that contribute to climate change.